Application Business Administration and Economics

 - North American and Australian universities generally require the TOEFL score in the place of a language certificate.
 As soon as you are notified that the International Office selected you, register to take the TOEFL.

 - Financial aid for studying abroad (Auslandsbafög) should be applied for, if applicable, very early.
 In fact, in many cases the Bafög (financial aid) form must be enclosed with the application to the partner university.
-You can find more tips on our site under Financing on the left-hand side menu.
+You can find more information on our site under Financing.